fetchai/agents-aea/docs/skill-guide.md

 ## Step 6: Update fingerprint

-We need to update the fingerprint of our skill next:
+To run an AEA with new or modified code, you need to update the fingerprint of the new/modified components.
+In this case, we need to fingerprint our skill:
 ``` bash
 aea fingerprint skill fetchai/my_search:0.1.0
 ```